ThomasvanAalten/astroproject/README.md

 Each image being scanned needs to be prepared first.
 Image preparation involves two steps.
 The first step is reading in the preceding image, and dividing the image to be scanned by that first image divided by its mean.
-This mostly removed stars from the image, while leaving the streaks.
-The second step involves removing any pixels with a count higher than the median of the image that have less than 3 neighbouring pixels with counts higher than the median.
+This mostly removes stars from the image, while leaving the streaks.
+The second step involves removing any pixels with a count higher than the median of the image that have less than 3 neighbouring pixels with a similarly high count.
 This reduces processing time later on, although it is unclear whether this is necessary.

 Each pixel in the image is then scanned.
 For each pixel with a count higher than 1.04